-The written examination is divided into three, independent area examinations.
+The written examination is divided into three, independent "area" examinations.
 To pass the written examination, a student must pass all the area examinations.
-Extra coursework cannot be used in lieu of passing an area examination.
 Area examinations can be taken in the same or different semesters.
 A student who fails an area examination can retake the area examination, but only once.
+Passing a relevant core course with "A" when registered in the PhD section of hat course qualifies as passing the respective area examination.
 See the computer science web page for more details about the qualifying examinations.